Knowledgeable and EducationalSelf Develpoment

 4. Communication Skills: Articulating Thoughts With Confidence

 Although it is a crucial life skill, effective communication rarely receives the attention it requires in the classroom.
-In order to communicate themselves clearly, negotiate skillfully, and form deep connections with others, students should be pushed to develop good verbal and written communication skills.
+Teachers should push students to develop strong verbal and written communication skills so they can speak clearly, negotiate skillfully, and form deep connections with others.
 These abilities are essential in both professional and interpersonal settings.

 5. Resilience and Mental Health: Coping With Adversities